 About Mia Boonen.
-Artistic Director.
+Chief Executive Officer.

 Mia Boonen is an educator, theatre maker, writer and performer currently studying at the Victorian College of the Arts.
-She began as a student at the school in 2007 and under the guidance Dramawerkz’s founder, Lisa Collins, she was trained in Drama and Speech with Trinity College, London.
+She began as a student at the school in 2007 and under the guidance of Dramawerkz’s founder, Lisa Collins, she was trained in Drama and Speech with Trinity College, London.
 Mia has also composed original scores for ‘Booktown’ and ‘Such Sweet Sorrow’; the latter of which was toured to Stratford Shakespeare on the River Festival in 2019.
 Alongside running and teaching at Dramawerkz, Mia is the founder of The Penny Mint, a collective for young writers.
 In 2020, Mia was named a recipient of the Hobson’s Bay Inspiring Young Person award, for her work in the community.

 At Dramawerkz, we are determined to create an inclusive, welcoming and enjoyable environment for every single student that takes class with us.
 Respect is the foundation of all of our work – and we make our best effort to ensure that every single student feels welcomed – no matter their race, gender, sexual orientation, ability or religion.